oracle-quickstart/oci-confluent/Integration-with-Oracle-Object-Storage/README.md

     for i in {1..10} ;  do echo $i; curl -X POST -H "Content-Type: application/vnd.kafka.json.v1+json"  --data '{"records":[{"value":{"foo":"bar"}}]}' http://cf-worker-1:8082/topics/kafka_oci_object_storage_test ;   done;

-3. Gracefully stop the connect-distributed daemon using the below command:
+3. Gracefully stop the connect-distributed daemon using the below command.
+Run this on all Confluent worker nodes. (example: cf-worker-<n>):

-    Run this on all Confluent worker nodes. (example: cf-worker-<n>): ssh -i ~/.ssh/id_rsa opc@<ip address or cf-worker-1>
+    ssh -i ~/.ssh/id_rsa opc@<ip address or cf-worker-1>
     ps -efw | grep "org.apache.kafka.connect.cli.ConnectDistributed" | grep -v "grep " |  gawk '{ print $2 }' | xargs sudo kill -15

 4. Update connect-distributed.properties to use JsonConverter and schemas.enable set to false on all worker nodes.
 In my example, I am using JSON messages and hence the below change is needed, since by default, it comes configured with AvroConverter

 On each of the Confluent Worker Nodes (example: cf-worker-<n>):

     vim /opt/confluent/etc/kafka/connect-distributed.properties

 Make sure, the config files contains the below lines